ock666/proxmox-discord-notify/README.md

 We aim to make task monitoring in Proxmox more effective and less cumbersome by bringing essential updates directly to your communication platform.
 You can enhance this project by forking the repo and submitting pull requests or by opening issues for suggestions.

-For detailed setup and usage instructions, please refer to the [Documentation](https://github.com/your_username/proxmox-task-notifier/wiki).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>